LootingLaura/MyFirstRepository/docs/documentation/RoutingOnGithub.md

 ---

-## 3. ProposalStack: list of works → detail page
+## 3. WorkStack: list of works → detail page

-`ProposalStack.vue` is the “grid/list” on the home page.
+`WorkStack.vue` is the “grid/list” on the home page.

 For each work, it creates a card: